 - Apply spelling strategies to written work

-concepts related to the Scientific Method, Rocks and Minerals, Light ,
+- Explore concepts related to the Scientific Method, Organisms and Ecosystems, Matter & Energy, Rocks & Minerals, World in Motion

 The fifth grade program stresses the geographic, economic, and social/cultural understandings related to the Western Hemisphere, including the US, Canada, Mexico, Central, and South America.
 We will also build on and reinforce historic and political information about the United States.